Inverse Optimization: Theory and Applications: Applications in Design Problems

 In an alliance, each carrier has full control over their resources and can make any decision $\bx_i \in \mX_i$.
-One way to incentivize the target decisions for each carrier is through a ``capacity-exchange'' mechanism, i.e., a cost-per-arc $\theta_a$ agreement.
-Specifically, this mechanism rewards carriers for sharing resource capacity along arcs $a \in \mA$ with others, and penalizes them for using their resources to satisfy individual own demand.
+One way to incentivize the target decisions is through a cost-per-arc $\theta_a$ agreement.
+This mechanism rewards carriers for sharing resource capacity along arcs $a \in \mA$, and penalizes them for using their resources to satisfy individual own demand.
 Carrier $i$'s problem under this mechanism is